timlod/loopmate/README.md

 ## Setup

-It is recommended to create a virtual environment to install this package into:
+It is recommended to create a virtual environment to install `loopmate` into.

 0. `python -m venv venv`
 1. `pip install -e .` - makes a development install (code changes are reflected without reinstall)